nus-cs2103-AY2122S1/ip/docs/README.md

 # User Guide

-:genie_man: Genie is a **desktop app for managing your genie.tasks, optimised used via a Command Line Interface (CLI)** while still having the benefits of a Graphical User Interface (GUI).
+Genie is a **desktop app for managing your genie.tasks, optimised used via a Command Line Interface (CLI)** while still having the benefits of a Graphical User Interface (GUI).

 ##Note about the command format